12 Disney Food Secrets You Didn’t Know Until Now

 We’re not talking under-the-radar items—we’re talking full-on secret things that only insiders know are there in the first place.
 Like what?
 At Jungle Navigation Co.
 LTD Skipper Canteen in Magic Kingdom, you can order Pao de Queijo, or Brazilian Cheese Bread, from the secret menu.
 And at Disney’s All-Star Movies Resort, there’s a secret cinnamon-bun burger with candied bacon…and a whole secret process to get it.
 Make your way to the Roxy counter at the food court and ask for the secret menu; a cast member will bring you out a briefcase and inside you’ll find a viewfinder with the secret menu printed on the slides.

 Over at Disneyland, the best secret menu items are usually drinks.
 An old favorite from Lamplight Lounge is the Instagram-worthy Mickey’s Fun Wheel, a layered cocktail with pineapple juice, passion-fruit vodka, blue curacao and soda water.
 At Flo’s V8 Cafe in Cars Land, you can order a Neapolitan milkshake off the secret menu.
 Or, if you’re in the mood for something savory, try the macaroni and cheese in a sourdough bread bowl from Pacific Wharf Cafe.
-Here are more new foods at Disney this year.
+Macaroni and cheese is also one of the Disneyland holiday food items on their holiday menu.

 Those secret menu items can sometimes be mobile-ordered